-- 5 cups mozzarella cheese -- shredded (about 1 lb)
+- 5 cups shredded mozzarella cheese (about 1 lb)

-- 1 cup Parmesan cheese -- grated
+- 1 cup grated Parmesan cheese

-- 1 whole egg -- lightly beaten
+- 1 large egg

-- ¼ cup parsley -- chopped
+- 1/4 cup chopped fresh parsley

-- ⅓ cup fresh basil -- chopped
+- 1/3 cup chopped fresh basil

 - 32 ounces spaghetti sauce (any favorite, thicker is better)

-- To remove the roasted garlic from the bulb, squeeze the bulb at the bottom releasing the cloves out the cut end -- cloves should pop right out.
+- To remove the roasted garlic from the bulb, squeeze the bulb at the bottom releasing the cloves out the cut end — cloves should pop right out.
 Coarsely chop and mix with the mushrooms, once cooked.
 Reserve any remaining oil from the roasted garlic to grease the baking pan.

 - Trim ends from squash, then slice a sliver off one side to create a flat side.
-Stand squash up on a cutting surface like an ear of corn and carefully slice the squash lengthwise along the flat side into ⅛" slices, running a knife just inside the original trimmed edge to create flat, wide “noodles”.
+Stand squash up on a cutting surface like an ear of corn and carefully slice the squash lengthwise along the flat side into 1/8″ slices, running a knife just inside the original trimmed edge to create flat, wide “noodles”.

 - Once browned, mix the two types of sausage together and set aside.
 Using the fat from the sausage (add oil if needed), cook the mushrooms and garlic over medium heat until the mushrooms are wilted and release their moisture.

 - Rinse zucchini and pat dry with paper towels.
 Arrange zucchini on a rack set over a rimmed baking sheet and bake for 15 minutes.
 Remove from oven and reduce oven temperature to 350°F.

 - Mix the ricotta cheese, egg, parsley, and nutmeg until well blended.
-Stir in ¾ cup of the Parmesan and 2 cups of the mozzarella.
+Stir in 3/4 cup of the Parmesan and 2 cups of the mozzarella.

 - Continue to layer with 2/3 cup sauce, remaining zucchini, sausage, mushrooms and roasted garlic.
-Top with 1½ cup sauce, 2 cups mozzarella, and remaining basil.
+Top with 1 1/2 cup sauce, 2 cups mozzarella, and remaining basil

 - Bake for 35-40 minutes, or until cheese is melted and golden brown on top.
 Remove from oven and let stand for 10 minutes before serving.